 As with any form of institution, and that’s what shelters are, a whole rationalization industry has grown up around them.

 And so, the chief defender of the “Children’s Welcome Center” in Los Angeles, Dr. Astrid Heger, offers a series of claims with no actual data to back them up.
 She tells us, for example, that if Los Angeles dares close her shelter, “rates will go back up of [sic] reabuse.”
-But according to maintained by the California Child Welfare Indicators Project, the rate of re-abuse didn’t go down in the years since the shelter opened – it stayed the same.
+But according to the excellent database maintained by the California Child Welfare Indicators Project, the rate of re-abuse didn’t go down in the years since the shelter opened – it stayed the same.

 In contrast to Heger’s unsupported claims, Connecticut actually launched a comprehensive study of its parking place shelters.

-found that children who went through the shelters tended to have worse outcomes than those who went straight to foster homes.
+The study found that children who went through the shelters tended to have worse outcomes than those who went straight to foster homes.
 The only thing the shelters were good at was wasting huge sums of money.
 As usual in child welfare, the worse the option for children, the more it costs.

 Just like other shelter defenders, Heger is interested only in keeping the shelter for the cute kids – she’s just fine with dispensing with another one in the same building for older youths, even though, if shelters had any real value, they’d be equally valuable for both.
 After all, don’t older kids need to be “assessed” by “trained staff” just as much as younger kids?